 Transportation to and from SFO

 Getting to the city is fairly easy for those arriving into SFO.
 Bay Area Rapid Transit (BART), serves SFO and can take you to some of the most common areas in San Francisco that vacationers or business travelers need to go.
 In particular, getting to Union Square or the Financial District is a breeze on BART.
-Travel time is about 35-40 minutes and the fare as of end of 2022 is $10.00.
+Travel time is about 35-40 minutes and the fare as of spring 2025 is $11.15.

 Related: Complete Guide to Transit & Transportation in San Francisco